-F. :-When an employee has paid leave or comp time is available that paid leave must be exhausted before unpaid leave is allowed as family leave.
+E. :-When paid leave or comp time is available that paid leave must be exhausted before unpaid leave is allowed as family leave.
 Accrued sick leave must may be substituted in the circumstances where City policies allow employees to use sick leave.